WHC2021SIC/WHC2021SIC-TeamCyborgCrafts/README.md

 <a name="docs"></a>
 ## Other Documentation Platforms
-Support this project on the following documentation platforms:
+Support this project on the following platforms:

 [University of Colorado's website](https://www.colorado.edu/atlas/cyborg-crafts-vibrotactile-tongue-vision)